-The municipality has a stakeholder register which is used as a data base for contacting stakeholders when there is consultative forums to be organised.
+The municipality has a stakeholder register which is used as a database for contacting stakeholders when there is consultative forums to be organised.
 This data base includes government departments and NGO/CBO.

-The challenge at the moment is lack of cooperation amongst important stakeholders.
+The challenge now is lack of cooperation amongst important stakeholders.
 Other challenges include mobilisation of communities due to geographics, where they reside (lack of access to rural areas and private farms) and language barriers.